 You must always follow NBCB protocols at all times.

 Every group/person must have appropriate rescue plan and equipment.
-Every group/person must carry a VHF marine Radio.
+Every group/person must carry at least one VHF marine Radio.

 Trip Leader Qualifications and Trip Protocols

-To use the North Brooklyn Community Boathouse (NBCB) launch for any and all vessels as a Trip Leader you must satisfy all of the below qualifications:
+When launching from North Brooklyn Community Boathouse (NBCB) from any location, any and all vessels as a Trip Leader you must satisfy all of the below qualifications:

 Be a NBCB member in good standing as defined in bylaws.